 It was on a camping trip that Wally Byam got the idea to start the Airstream Trailer Co.
 Byam had bought an old Model T chassis and built a tent on it, but it was an uncomfortable and time-consuming process.
-Byam then thought of building a tear-shaped aluminum shelter with an ice box and small stove in it, and the first Airstream was soon created in Byam's Los Angeles backyard.
+He then thought of building a tear-shaped aluminum shelter with an icebox and small stove in it, and the first Airstream was born in Byam's Los Angeles backyard.
 Soon after, the Airstream Trailer Co. began producing its early trailer, the Torpedo Car Cruiser.
 By 1932, the company had sold more than 1,000 Torpedo Car Cruisers.
-Airstream has been producing its trailers in Jackson Center, Ohio, since 1952.
-The company manufacturers about 1,000 motor homes a year.
+Airstream has been producing its trailers in Jackson Center Ohio since 1952 and manufactures about 1,000 motor homes a year.

 Headquarters: Bradford, Pennsylvania

 George G. Blaisdell, Zippo's founder, started making lighters in 1932 based on an Austrian lighter design.
 Since then, Zippo lighters have become iconic collectible items, with more than 4 million collectors in the United States.
 On June 5, 2012, the company produced its 500 millionth lighter.
 In the more than 80 years since starting, Zippo has become one of the most recognizable brands in the world, with its lighters being sold in more than 160 countries.
 They also have appeared in more than 1,500 movies, the company says.
-Today George Duke, Blaisdell's grandson, owns Zippo along with the Case Cutlery Co., acquired in 1994, and the Ronson brand of lighters and fuel, acquired in 2010.
-The company employs almost 800 people in its Pennsylvania factories.
+Today, George Duke, Blaisdell's grandson, owns Zippo along with the Case Cutlery Co., acquired in 1994, and the Ronson brand of lighters and fuel, acquired in 2010.

 Pendleton Woolen Mills